LAHAINA, Hawaii -- Illinois finally got somewhat of a test on Maui.

 The Illini continued to stroke it offensively, serving up seven 3-pointers before halftime.

-Their three-headed monster at guard in Paul, Abrams and Richardson combined for five 3-pointers and 27 points in the first half, nearly matching the entire Bulldogs team.
+Their three-headed monster at guard -- Paul, Abrams and Richardson -- combined for five 3-pointers and 27 points in the first half, nearly matching the entire Bulldogs team.

 Griffey's 3-pointer gave Illinois its largest lead of the half at 37-22 with 3:41 remaining.

-A layup by Butler's Roosevelt Jones cut Illinois' lead to 39-28 at the half.
+A layup by Butler's Roosevelt Jones cut Illinois' lead to 39-28 at halftime.